-Venlafaxine (Effexor XR) is an excellent antidepressant that is occasionally helpful for the prevention of migraine.
-At lower doses, venlafaxine functions primarily as an SSRI, but at higher doses (100-150 mg), it also increases norepinephrine.
-In fact, antidepressants with such dual mechanisms (serotonin and norepinephrine) are more effective for pain and headache.
-Another similar medication is duloxetine (Cymbalta, others), with typical doses being 30 mg to 60 mg daily.
-Duloxetine has several pain indications, but it is probably more effective for moods than for headache.
+Venlafaxine (Effexor XR) is an excellent antidepressant, occasionally helpful for the prevention of migraine.
+It is used primarily as an SSRI at lower doses; at higher doses (100-150 mg) norepinephrine also is increased.
+In fact, antidepressants with dual mechanisms (serotonin and norepinephrine) are more effective for pain and headache.
+Another similar medication is duloxetine (Cymbalta), with typical doses being 30 mg to 60 mg daily.
+Cymbalta has several pain indications, but is probably more effective for moods than for headache.